 4) Slowing down

 Instead of rushing through practice to get yourself to the end of the piece, try playing slowly to avoid making any mistakes.
-Your brain (and fingers) will remember mistakes much faster if you have a frustrated ‘argh’ outburst, leading you to repeating them in the future.
-Instead, practice slowly and feed your brain the correct and positive information – you will become a pro in no time.
+Your brain (and fingers) will make mistakes more often if you have a frustrated ‘argh’ outburst, leading you to repeating them in the future.

 6) Find a guru

-As important as all of the above, finding a good teacher is essential to learning the piano to a high standard.
-Even contemporary greats such as John Legend and now Ryan Gosling had teachers to get them on their way.
-While private tuition can be expensive and difficult to fit around a busy work/life schedule, you can subscribe to platforms like Skoove and learn piano with an app.
-Skoove will help you learn from the comforts of your home by simply sitting down in front of a keyboard and switching on your computer.
+As important as all of the above is, finding a good teacher is essential to learning the piano to a high standard.
+Even contemporary greats such as John Legend (and now Ryan Gosling) had teachers to get them on their way.